scottgall/cypress-react/README.md

 ![Cypress architecture](https://res.cloudinary.com/dmkdfvoqb/image/upload/v1566504929/Screen_Shot_2019-08-22_at_3.14.39_PM.png)

 ### ***It gives you control*** 🔑
-Cypress gives you [access](https://docs.cypress.io/guides/overview/key-differences.html#Native-access) to all the same objects as your application code so you can easily [stub](https://docs.cypress.io/guides/guides/stubs-spies-and-clocks.html#Capabilities) out functionality and programatically alter state instead of tediously building it up through your UI.
+Cypress gives you [access](https://docs.cypress.io/guides/overview/key-differences.html#Native-access) to all the same objects as your application code so you can easily [stub](https://docs.cypress.io/guides/guides/stubs-spies-and-clocks.html#Capabilities) out functionality and programatically alter state instead of building it up through your UI.

 ***